ryjen/libcoda-db/README.md

 * More and better quality tests, at least 95% test coverage
 * Support more sql data types and refactor the type handling/converting
+* make the binding interface a little nicer, maybe with variadic templates